wangyi-fudan/wyhash/manuscript.md

 what is hash function and PRNG

+the connection between hash and PRNG

 history review

-The connection between hash and PRNG
+problems and challenges

 **Method**